unlock-protocol/unlock/docs/docs/governance/frequently-asked-questions.md

 # Governance FAQ

-## What is ɄDT?

-ɄDT ([Unlock DAO Token](./unlock-dao-tokens.mdx)) is the native governance token of the Unlock Protocol DAO.
-It is an ERC20 deployed on the Ethereum main net, but also available on side chains and selected layer 2.

-## What is ɄDT used for?

-ɄDT can be delegated to vote on proposals that govern the Unlock Protocol DAO.

-## How do I get ɄDT?

-You can [earn UDT today by using the protocol](/governance/unlock-dao-tokens), or through [grants](/governance/grants-bounties).

-## What are the tokenomics of ɄDT?

-When Unlock Inc. created the [UDT tokens](/governance/unlock-dao-tokens), a total of 1,000,000 tokens were premined.
-These tokens are kept in Unlock's multisig wallet and our goal is to distribute UDT to the DAO to foster adoption of the protocol (the company will keep at least 20% of the supply).

-Additionally, the protocol itself distributes tokens using a logarithmic curve, based on the usage of the protocol.

-## What is Unlock Inc. (aka Unlock Labs)?

-Unlock Inc. is the company that wrote the first versions of the Unlock Protocol.
-It is now just one of the many stakeholders of the Unlock Protocol DAO and community.

 ## What is the Unlock DAO?

-The [Unlock DAO](./unlock-dao/) is the decentralized organization of ɄDT token holders that govern and control the Unlock Protocol.
+The [Unlock DAO](./unlock-dao/) is the decentralized organization of token holders that govern and control the Unlock Protocol.
 Unlock Inc. is _one_ of the stakeholders on the DAO, and we expect other organizations to emerge and eventually lead some efforts independently of Unlock Inc.

 Governance happens through _proposals_.